Pilot Training and Licencing

 Non-EASA aircraft are flown in the UK under UK national requirements, ie the ANO 2016.

-‘SLMG’ as referred to in the ANO 2016 includes both EASA and non-EASA examples of the same unless otherwise stated, and that when an aircraft meets the SLMG definition, it is an SLMG.
+‘SLMG’ as referred to in the ANO 2016 includes both Part-21 and non-Part 21 examples of the same unless otherwise stated, and that when an aircraft meets the SLMG definition, it is an SLMG.

 A ‘glider’ is a ‘sailplane’.